 Philip Middleton Williams

-Philip Middleton Williams is a writer based in South Florida.
-He has written over forty plays ranging from full-length to one-minute, including "Can’t Live Without You," "All Together Now," "All Together Again," "Ask Me Anything," "A Moment of Clarity," "A Life Enriching Community," "Cooler Near the Lake," "A Tree Grows in Longmont," "Tucumcari Tonite!," "Chewie, Get Us Out of Here," "END OF PLAY.," "Home-Style Cooking at the Gateway Cafe," "A House by the Side of the Road - Seven Short Plays about a Family," and "The Sugar Ridge Rag."
+Philip Middleton Williams has written over forty plays ranging from one-minute to full-length, including "Can’t Live Without You," "All Together Now," "All Together Again," "All Together At Last," "Welcome to the Family," "Dark Twist," "Ask Me Anything," "A Moment of Clarity," "A Life Enriching Community," "Cooler Near the Lake," "A Tree Grows in Longmont," "Tucumcari Tonite!," "Chewie, Get Us Out of Here," "END OF PLAY.," "Home-Style Cooking at the Gateway Cafe," "A House by the Side of the Road - Seven Short Plays about a Family," and "The Sugar Ridge Rag."

 "A Moment of Clarity" was a 2017 finalist and "A Life Enriching Community" is a 2020 finalist in the City Theatre National Award for Short Playwriting.
 “Can’t Live Without You” was his first play to receive a New York production at the Manhattan Repertory Theatre in January 2008 and was produced by The Playgroup for their 2018-2019 season at The Willow Theatre in Boca Raton, Florida.
 “All Together Now” won first place in the 2016 Playgroup playwriting contest and was produced as part of the Willow Theatre 2017-2018 season.
 His plays are published by ArtAge Senior Resources Center and Smith Scripts.